Fire and rescue services

 To reduce your risk of crime:

-Violent criminal acts can occur but are usually linked to organised crime.
-They're not usually directed at foreigners.
+Serious crime is usually linked to organised crime and not often directed at foreigners.

 Gun violence is a risk to bystanders, including travellers.